MRKWP/mrkwp-woo-sku-validator/README.md

 It is a great tool to validate SKU data before it is pushed to the Merchant Centre in Google.

+You can view the video where I explain how this works here: https://youtu.be/RiOtTagR4wo

 ## Change Log

 ### 1.0.0